QEWD-Courier/Ripple-Qewd-MS/README.md

 ## Configuration

+There are 2 things you'll need to change.

-The only thing you'll need to change is the IP addresses of the MicroService machines.
+- The IP addresses of the MicroService machines.
 These are defined in the file:

-     cd ~/Ripple-QEWD-Microservices/primary/ms-hosts.json
+     ~/Ripple-QEWD-Microservices/primary/ms-hosts.json

   You'll find that it contains:

       {
         "authentication_service": "http://192.168.1.120:8081",